Control Theory and Experimental Design in Diffusion Processes: Maximizing Fisher Information in Diffusion Processes

 Dynamic programming is based on the observation that we can rewrite the FITG at step $i$ recursively:

-where $E_{\mbox{ $\xbold$},i}(\cdot)$ is the conditional expectation given $\Xbold_i=\xbold$ and that we choose the control value $u$ at step $i$~.
+where $E_{\mbox{ $\xbold$},i,u}(\cdot)$ is the conditional expectation given $\Xbold_i=\xbold$ and that we choose the control value $u$ at step $i$~.
 (Note that choice of $u$ affects not only the second term inside the expectation, but also the first term, since choice of $u$ affects $\Xbold_{i+1}$.)
-This means that if we start at the {\em final} step $i=T$ and work progressively {\em backwards} in time, then at each step $i$, the FITG $\widehat{FI}_{i+1}(\theta,\Xbold_{i+1})$ (the first term inside the expectation) will already be computed.
-Thus, the ``big'' optimization problem of finding the best $\ubold$ reduces to a sequence of optimizations over ${\cal U}$, which is generally straightforward to do (see below).
+This means that if we start at the {\em final} step $i=T$ and work progressively {\em backwards} in time, then at each step $i$, the FITG $\widehat{FI}_{i+1}(\theta,\Xbold_{i+1})$ will already be computed.
+Thus, the problem reduces to a sequence of optimizations over ${\cal U}$, which is generally straightforward to do (see below).
 The resulting optimal control policy $F$ is

 To compute $F$ on a computer, we can discretize the state space and tabulate $F$ on a discrete grid of $\xbold$'s.
 In this way, dynamic programming allows us to construct a good approximation of the control policy $F$ for each time step $i$.